Pav Bhaji: A Flavorful Icon of Indian Street Food

 Pav Bhaji originated in Mumbai during the mid-19th century.
 At that time, textile mill workers needed a quick, affordable, and filling meal during long working hours.
 Consequently, street vendors created a simple yet nutritious dish by mashing leftover vegetables with spices.

 They served this spicy vegetable mash with buttered pav buns.
 Because the dish required simple ingredients and quick preparation, workers quickly adopted it as a convenient meal.
-Moreover, its bold flavors made it incredibly popular.
+Moreover, its bold flavours made it incredibly popular.

 Interestingly, the name itself reflects its components.
-The word Pav refers to the soft bread rolls, while Bhaji means a spiced vegetable curry.
+The word “Pav” refers to the soft bread rolls, while “Bhaji” means a spiced vegetable curry.

 Over time, this humble worker’s meal transformed into a global street food sensation.
 Today, restaurants and street vendors across India and abroad proudly serve their own versions of Pav Bhaji.
-Consequently, the dish now symbolizes the vibrant spirit of Mumbai’s street food culture.
+Consequently, the dish now symbolises the vibrant spirit of Mumbai’s street food culture.

 The Perfect Pav Bhaji Recipe